kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	- Amylase
 	- Lecithin

-### Q92	- LEARN
+### Q92
 All of the following may be _radiological features_ of osteoarthritis, EXCEPT:

 	A. Bone cysts
 	B. Subchondral sclerosis
 	C. Osteophytes
-	D. Increased joint space - F
+	D. Increased joint space
 	E. Joint effusion

 #### Answer: D. Increased joint space - TRUE
+- Characteristic radiological features of osteoarthritis are
+	- L - loss of joint space
+	- O - osteophytes
+	- S - subchondral bone cysts
+	- S - subchondral sclerosis
+	- joint effusion
-- Characteristic radiological features of osteoarthritis are bone cysts, subchondral sclerosis, osteophytes, reduced joint space and joint effusion.
-In contrast, features of rheumatoid arthritis are periarticular soft-tissue swelling, loss of joint space, bony erosions, juxta-articular osteoporosis and pseudocysts.
+- In contrast, features of rheumatoid arthritis are
+	- periarticular soft-tissue swelling
+	- loss of joint space
+	- bony erosions
+	- juxta-articular osteoporosis
+	- pseudocysts

-### Q93	- LEARN
+### Q93
 _Lung compliance_ is increased by:

 	A. Alveolar oedema
 	B. Pulmonary hypertension
-	C. Atelectasis - F
+	C. Atelectasis
-	D. Pulmonary fibrosis - F
+	D. Pulmonary fibrosis
-	E. Emphysema - F
+	E. Emphysema
 #### Answer: A. Alveolar oedema - *FALSE* = E. Emphysema - TRUE
-- Compliance is reduced by alveolar oedema, pulmonary hypertension, atelectasis and pulmonary fibrosis
+- Compliance is *reduced* by
+	- alveolar oedema
+	- pulmonary hypertension
+	- atelectasis
+	- pulmonary fibrosis
-- It is increased by emphysema, acute asthma and increasing age
+- Compliance is increased by emphysema, acute asthma and increasing age

-### Q94	- LEARN
+### Q94
 The _posterior pituitary_ releases:

-	A. Adrenocorticotropic hormone (ACTH) - F
+	A. Adrenocorticotropic hormone (ACTH)
 	B. Follicle-stimulating hormone (FSH)
 	C. Antidiuretic hormone (ADH)
-	D. Thyroid-stimulating hormone (TSH) - F
+	D. Thyroid-stimulating hormone (TSH)
-	E. Growth hormone (GH) - F
+	E. Growth hormone (GH)
 #### Answer: B. Follicle-stimulating hormone (FSH) - *FALSE* = C. Antidiuretic hormone (ADH) - TRUE
 - Anterior pituitary secretes ACTH, FSH, LH, thyroid-stimulating hormone (TSH), GH and prolactin
-- Posterior pituitary releases ADH
+- **NOTE** Posterior pituitary releases ADH (Vasopressin) + Oxytocin

-### Q95	- LEARN
+### Q95
 Which of the following statements about the _popliteal fossa_ is TRUE?

-	A. The lateral edge is bounded by semimembranosus and gastrocnemius - F
+	A. The lateral edge is bounded by semimembranosus and gastrocnemius
-	B. The deep fascia forms the roof and is pierced by the long saphenous vein - F
+	B. The deep fascia forms the roof and is pierced by the long saphenous vein
-	C. The popliteal artery is the deepest structure within the fossa - F
+	C. The popliteal artery is the deepest structure within the fossa
-	D. The common peroneal nerve lies medially within the fossa - F
+	D. The common peroneal nerve lies medially within the fossa
 	E. Soleus forms the medial lower edge

 #### Answer: E. Soleus forms the medial lower edge - *FALSE* = C. The popliteal artery is the deepest structure within the fossa - TRUE
-- The popliteal fossa is a diamond-shaped area on the back of the knee.
-It is bounded superiorly by biceps femoris (laterally) and semimembranosus (medially) and the two heads of gastrocnemius (inferiorly).
-The roof is formed by deep fascia pierced by the short saphenous vein.
-It contains the branches of the sciatic nerve (tibial and common peroneal nerves), the popliteal vein and artery.
-The deepest structure is the artery.
-The common peroneal nerve lies laterally and winds around the head of the fibula, whereas the tibial nerve lies medially.
+- Popliteal fossa is a diamond-shaped area on the back of the knee.
+	- Common Peroneal Nerve lies laterally
+		- winds around Head of Fibula
+	- Tibial nerve lies medially

+#### Politeal Fossa - LEARN
+1. Superiorly
+	- Laterally: Biceps Femoris
+	- Medially: Semimembranosus
+2. Inferiorly
+	- Two heads of Gastrocnemius
+2. Roof
+	- Deep fascia pierced by Short Saphenous Vein
+3. Contents
+	- Branches of Sciatic Nerve: Tibial and Common Peroneal Nerves
+	- Popliteal Vein and Artery
+4. Deepest Structure
+	- Popliteal Artery

 ### Q96
 Which of the following is NOT the _correct daily requirement_ for an average 70-kg male?